-The desert climate and geographical feature of Arizona brings mild winters and warm summers to the state.
+The desert climate and geographical feature of Arizona bring mild winters and warm summers to the state.
 But due to the difference in landscapes and altitudes, there are several individualized climactic conditions in and around Arizona.
 This also provides several beautiful natural outdoor landscapes that tourists covet when they travel to Arizona.
-Majority of Arizona is made up of deserts, canyons and plateaus.
+The majority of Arizona is made up of deserts, canyons, and plateaus.
 As mentioned above, Grand Canyon is number one on the list of attractions in Arizona, which also mingles with the Colorado River.
 The Grand Canyon was designated as a national park by President Theodore Roosevelt.

 Currency: US Dollar

 Official Language: English is the official language in Arizona.

 Wi-Fi Availability: It is easy to find wireless hotspots when you travel to Arizona.